 Economic Links

-Bilateral trade between Australia and Maldives has remained steady over the past decade, with the exception of COVID-19 related travel restrictions impeding trade in 2020-21.
-Two-way goods and services trade was $173.9 million in 2021-22, of which $149.6 million was Australian exports.
-Australia was Maldives' 12th largest source of imports in 2021.
-There were 135 Maldivian students studying in Australia in 2021.
-Australia’s education related travel exports to Maldives were worth $7.0 million in 2021-22.
+Bilateral trade has remained steady over the past decade, except for COVID-19 disruptions to the tourism sector.
+Two-way goods and services trade was $244 million in 2024, of which $108 million was Australian exports.
+The bulk of bilateral merchandise trade comprises Australian ships and boats, as well as Australian food and beverage exports to the Maldivian tourism industry.
+Australia's education related travel exports to Maldives were worth $15 million in 2024.